 (ii) Fifty times the effective daily FIP, expressed in dollars per MWh for energy and dollars per MW per hour for Ancillary Services.

-(b) At the beginning of each annual Resource adequacy cycle described in Section 4.4.11.1, Scarcity Pricing Mechanism, the SWCAP shall be set equal to the High System-Wide Offer Cap (HCAP) and maintained at this level as long as the Peaker Net Margin (PNM) during an annual Resource adequacy cycle is less than or equal to PNM threshold per MW-year.
-If the PNM exceeds PNM threshold per MW-year during an annual Resource adequacy cycle, on the next Operating Day, the SWCAP shall be reset to the LCAP for the remainder of that annual Resource adequacy cycle.
+(b) At the beginning of each year, the SWCAP shall be set equal to the High System-Wide Offer Cap (HCAP) and maintained at this level as long as the Peaker Net Margin (PNM) during a year is less than or equal to PNM threshold per MW-year.
+If the PNM exceeds PNM threshold per MW-year during a year, on the next Operating Day, the SWCAP shall be reset to the LCAP for the remainder of that year.

 (c) ERCOT shall set the PNM threshold at three times the cost of new entry of new generation plants.